MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Remove-MgGroupByUniqueName.md

 This isn't applicable to Security groups and Distribution groups which are permanently deleted immediately.
 To learn more, see deletedItems.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaGroupByUniqueName](/powershell/module/Microsoft.Graph.Beta.Groups/Remove-MgBetaGroupByUniqueName?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)